GustaDev9/GustaDev9/README.md

 I'm a high school student focused on becoming a backend developer.

-I have experience with JavaScript fundamentals, Python (including OOP), and basic Node.js.
+I have experience with JavaScript fundamentals, Python (including OOP), and Node.js.
 Currently learning MySQL and preparing to build REST APIs to strengthen my backend skills.

 ---